How to Reduce No-Show Rates in Your Ophthalmology Practice: From 15% to Under 3%

 3%Achievable No-Show Rate with Full System

 No-show reduction is one of the fastest-ROI operational improvements available to an ophthalmology practice.
 The systems are straightforward, the technology investment is minimal, and the revenue recovery is immediate.
-Diana Andre's patient flow optimization process includes a complete no-show reduction protocol tailored to your practice's specific patient demographics and appointment mix.
+Ophtha-Consulting's patient flow optimization process includes a complete no-show reduction protocol tailored to your practice's specific patient demographics and appointment mix.

-Schedule a Free Consultation →
+Schedule a discovery call →

 no-showpatient flowschedulingrevenue recoverypatient communication